 Let me tell you about how I enjoyed the daylight of 20th January.

-I have photographed a few vintage car gatherings.
+I have photographed a few vintage car gatherings before.
 It is so easy to be overwhelmed by their form and grace.
-When the light is good, colours so vibrant, it is natural for a photographer to miss the most important point of it all and get caught in angles.
+When the light is good, colours so vibrant, it is natural for a photographer to miss the most important point of it all and get caught in the angles.
 You see, it is not just about cars.
 It is about changing times.
 It is about priorities, aesthetics and the verve of existence.
-Focus of most products now is functional reliability and thus lack a spirit.
+Focus of most products now is functional reliability, and so, lack a spirit.
 I saw Bentleys, Audis, Porches drop people off ; none of these super cars looked as appealing as the ones which were 50 years older.
 I am talking looks here, not technology.
-Sure we have evolved and made objects which are more comfortable and predictable in every way, but have in our doing, compromised on design.
+Sure we have evolved and made objects that are more comfortable and predictable in every way, but have in our doing, compromised on design.

-Can you imagine a tree look so good on a Honda City or a Santro?
+Can you imagine a tree looking so good on a Honda City or a Santro?

 I was touched by scotch tape plaster on one of the ante brachial part of a Ford’s greyhound.
 It is so small that perhaps even the most delicate of argon welds can spoil the show.
 The Ford will not be same without its leaping greyhound or its forearm.